let us tease out of the scriptures

 11:15 AM to 12:15 PM, Glenview Room

 Speaker: Arthur J. Dewey (Th.D., Harvard University) is Professor of Theology at Xavier University in Cincinnati.
-A distinguished teacher, writer, translator and commentator, he is the author of and co-author of (with Robert J. Miller, 2011) and (with Roy W. Hoover, Lane C. McGaughy, and Daryl D. Schmidt, 2010).
-Dewey’s poetry has appeared in and his poetic perspective aired on the Saturday Morning Edition on Public Radio Station WVXU (91.7) in Cincinnati for more than a dozen years.
+A distinguished teacher, writer, translator and commentator, he is the author of Inventing the Passion: How the Death of Jesus was Remembered and co-author of The Complete Gospel Parallels (with Robert J. Miller, 2011) and The Authentic Letters of Paul (with Roy W. Hoover, Lane C. McGaughy, and Daryl D. Schmidt, 2010).
+Dewey’s poetry has appeared in Christian Century and his poetic perspective aired on the Saturday Morning Edition on Public Radio Station WVXU (91.7) in Cincinnati for more than a dozen years.

 Title: “The Historical Jesus in an Age of Mass Violence”